aesthytik/redux-thunk-example/README.md

 Redux has three fundamental principles:
 - single source of truth

     The whole state of the application is stored in an object tree (within a single store).
-We can say that the state is described as a plain object.
-Think of it as a “model”, but that there are no setters.
-Also, a single state tree enables us to debug our application with ease.
+Visualize the state as a “model”, but without setters.
+As a plus, a single state tree enables us to debug our application with ease.

 - state is read-only

-    In order to modify state in Redux, actions have to be dispatched (passed through) to the store.
-An action is a plain JavaScript object that describes what happened, sending data from the application to the store.
-Every change is described only as an action, so if something changed, we know why it did.
+    In order to modify state in Redux, actions have to be dispatched.
+Actions are a plain JavaScript object that describes what changed, sending data from the application to the store.

     An action will look like this:
     ```